Malia Cohen

 Malia M. Cohen (born December 16, 1977) is an American politician serving as the 33rd Controller of California since 2023.
 A member of the Democratic Party, Cohen previously served as Chair of the California State Board of Equalization from the 2nd district from 2019 to 2023 and as President of the San Francisco Board of Supervisors from District 10 from 2011 to 2019.

-She is the seventh African American to hold statewide office following Wilson Riles, Mervyn Dymally, Kamala Harris, Tony Thurmond, Shirley Weber and Laphonza Butler.

 Early life and education

 Cohen was born in San Francisco on December 16, 1977.
 The eldest of five girls, she grew up in the Richmond District in San Francisco and graduated from Lowell High School.
-Her mother was a social worker and her father a telecommunication worker.
+Her mother, Mary Cohen, was a social worker and her father, Evered Cohen, a telecommunication worker who later became an ordained minister.

 Cohen earned a bachelor's degree in political science from Fisk University and a graduate degree in political science from Carnegie Mellon University.